LIU-Binbin/much-worse-jekyll-theme/ResearchHighlights.md

 simulations, which agree with our theoretical predictions.
 Our findings suggest new routes for exploring topological edge responses with projective symmetries in artificial systems.<br />

-***
 {% include image.html url="https://liu-binbin.github.io/assets/research/rashba-bmr.JPG" caption="" max_width="180px" align="right" %}
 ## Large Bilinear Magnetoresistance (BMR) from Rashba Spin-Splitting on the Surface of a Topological Insulator <br />
-We discover Rashba spin-splitting quantum well states developed near the surface of \(Bi_2Se_3\) decorated with transition-metal atoms Cu or Au, which, with the band bending process, explains the observed unusual large BMR in experiments. <br />
+We discover Rashba spin-splitting quantum well states developed near the surface of bismuth selenide decorated with transition-metal atoms Cu or Au, which, with the band bending process, explains the observed unusual large BMR in experiments. <br />

-***
 ## Higher-order Topology in Moiré Superlattice <br />
-{% include image.html url="https://liu-binbin.github.io/assets/research/tbgpy.JPG" caption="" max_width="100px" align="left" %}
+{% include image.html url="https://liu-binbin.github.io/assets/research/tbgpy.JPG" caption="" max_width="90px" align="left" %}
 We identify the twisted bilayer α-graphyne as a new second-order topological insulator from first-principles and model calculations and demonstrat that the second-order topological states in moiré honey-comb lattices are generally induced by moiré magnetism or Zeeman fields.